Welcome to this important step along your child's Faith Path!

 What is a Blessing?

-Five Elements Recap
+Five Elements of a blessing

 • BE COMMITTED: The blessing is not a fleeting moment or mere symbolic event.
 It includes an active, long-term commitment to the child's well-being by accepting responsibility to help him or her become all God intends.